28th July, 2021

-The Construction (Design and Management) Regulations (referred to as the CDM regulations) also require duty holders to use these principles to direct their approach to identifying and implementing precautions which are necessary to control risks associated with a project.
+The principles of prevention apply across all workplaces, and you can also find them mentioned in regulations for higher risk industries, like construction.
+The Construction (Design and Management) Regulations (referred to as the CDM regulations) also require duty holders to use these principles to direct their approach to identify and implement the precautions necessary to control risks associated with a project.

-Where possible you should avoid risks all together.
+Where possible you should avoid risks.
+Eliminate the risk and you get rid of the problem.
 Obviously, it is impossible to avoid all risks in the workplace, but those that can be avoided should be.
-This is the most important principle – the safest risk is the one you don’t take.
+Why take unnecessary risks?

 Risks that cannot be avoided should be evaluated through a risk assessment to determine the safest method of work.

-Technologic advancement involves solutions to existing problems.
-When new equipment is developed you should take advantage of any opportunities to make your working processes safer.
+As new products and equipment are released, take advantage of any opportunities to make your working processes safer.

-Any control measures you introduce are no use if your workforce do not comply with them, understand them or even know about them.
+The control measures you put in place are to keep people safe.
+But any control measures you introduce are of no use if your workforce does not comply with them, understand them or even know about them.